-In order to accomplish this goal, OARSI sponsors yearly conferences and/or workshops; an academically superb journal, Osteoarthritis and Cartilage; a newsletter covering Society business as well as medical and research developments; and important committees, such as the Osteoarthritis Clinical Trials Design Task Force.
+In order to accomplish this goal, OARSI sponsors yearly conferences and/or workshops; an academically superb journal, Osteoarthritis and Cartilage; a newsletter covering Society business as well as medical and research developments; and important committees and task forces.

 OARSI members - physicians, researchers, and other health industry personnel from around the world who have an interest in bone, synovium and cartilage - are integral to spreading the concepts, hypotheses and developments concerning osteoarthritis among the international rheumatology community.
 This includes defining common criteria to assess activity of products on joints and osteoarthritis as well as encouraging dialogue with health administrators and authorities in order to prepare protocols and define common criteria.